syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 ## Template

-The appearance of the data label can be customized using [ContentTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ContentTemplate) property of [CircularDataLabelSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CircularDataLabelSettings.html) as in the below code example:
+The appearance of the data label can be customized using the [ContentTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ContentTemplate) property of [CircularDataLabelSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CircularDataLabelSettings.html), as shown in the following code example.

 {% tabs %}